 Register now and grab your free ultimate anatomy study guide!

-Origins, insertions, innervation and functions of the transversus abdominis muscle.
+Attachments, innervation and functions of the transversus abdominis muscle.

 Hello again!
 It’s Matt from Kenhub, and in this tutorial, we will discuss the transversus abdominis.
 The lateral abdominal muscles are part of the tension system of the abdominal wall musculature.
 Together with the anterior abdominal muscles, they form the musculature of the anterior body wall.
 The lateral abdominal muscles are made up of the abdominal external oblique muscle, abdominal internal oblique muscle, and the transversus abdominis muscle which is the focus of this short video tutorial.